hashicorp/terraform-website/content/source/docs/cloud/run/states.html.md

 - If the plan succeeded and requires changes:
     - If cost estimation is enabled, the run proceeds automatically to the cost estimation stage.
     - If cost estimation is disabled and [Sentinel policies][] are enabled, the run proceeds automatically to the policy check stage.
     - If there are no Sentinel policies and the plan can be auto-applied, the run proceeds automatically to the apply stage.
-(Plans can be auto-applied if the auto-apply setting is enabled on the workspace and the plan was queued by a new VCS commit or by a user with write permissions.)
+Plans can be auto-applied if the auto-apply setting is enabled on the workspace and the plan was queued by a new VCS commit or by a user with permission to apply runs. ([More about permissions.](/docs/cloud/users-teams-organizations/permissions.html)) <!-- permissions -->
-    - If there are no Sentinel policies and the plan can't be auto-applied, the run pauses in the **Needs Confirmation** state until a user with write access to the workspace takes action.
-The run proceeds to the apply stage if they approve the apply, or skips to completion (**Discarded** state) if they reject the apply.
+    - If there are no Sentinel policies and the plan can't be auto-applied, the run pauses in the **Needs Confirmation** state until a user with permission to apply runs takes action. ([More about permissions.](/docs/cloud/users-teams-organizations/permissions.html)) <!-- permissions --> The run proceeds to the apply stage if they approve the apply, or skips to completion (**Discarded** state) if they reject the apply.

 ## 3. The Cost Estimation Stage